T. L. Nichols: The Alpha vegetarian restaurant

-In 1879, Nichols established the first vegetarian restaurant in London.
-It was the named the Alpha and was located at 23 Oxford Street.
+In 1879, Nichols established a vegetarian restaurant in London.
+It was named the Alpha and was located at 23 Oxford Street.
 Clerical staff from Crosse & Blackwell and members of the Food Reform Society attended the restaurant.
 It served 300 dinners a day and sold Nichols's books and pamphlets.
-The 1889 menu for the Alpha featured several meals with lentils as a main ingredient.
+The 1889 menu included lentil cutlets, savoury pie, and tomatoes with macaroni.
 The restaurant closed in the late 1890s.

-Nichols was also associated with the Alpha Food Reform Restaurant that was managed by James Salisbury in the 1880s at 429 Oxford Street.
-The restaurant was popular with members of the National Food Reform Society.
+Nichols was also associated with the Alpha Food Reform Restaurant, managed by James Salisbury in the 1880s at 429 Oxford Street.
+The restaurant was attended by members of the National Food Reform Society.
 It closed in 1908.
+In 1881, London had eight vegetarian restaurants.

-Legacy
+Influence on vegetarianism

-Nichols influenced several individuals to adopt vegetarianism, including activist Ernest Bell, inspired by Nichols' pamphlet How to Live on Sixpence a Day, and analytical chemist A. W. Duncan, who was motivated by reading Nichols' works.
-He also impacted practicing vegetarians, such as Rhoda Anstey and H. S. Bathgate.
-In 1882, following two lectures by Nichols, W. Chudley and J. I. Pengelley founded the Devon County Vegetarian Society.
+Nichols influenced several people to adopt vegetarianism.
+Ernest Bell became vegetarian after reading Nichols's pamphlet How to Live on Sixpence a Day, and the analytical chemist A. W. Duncan was influenced by Nichols's works.
+Nichols also influenced practising vegetarians including Rhoda Anstey and H. S. Bathgate.
+In 1882, after two lectures by Nichols, W. Chudley and J. I. Pengelley founded the Devon County Vegetarian Society.